MANICULA

 phenomenon, similar to the sound of a landslide or an explosion in the sky (in English as skyquakes),

-of these instruments and phenomena on the sound characteristics of the encountered working field and
+energy of these instruments and phenomena on the sound characteristics of the encountered working field

 vitality of identity and popular sound habits and beliefs in the contemporary fields of music and